furodet/rand.me/docs/vmarchitecture.md

     * `TargetVariable.InTheStack`: a pointer to a stack variable
     * `Redirect`: a series of pointers redirecting to a variable (e.g. `**pointer`)

+In addition, the core execution engine may handle `InlineDirective` objects, which allow to perform specific control at runtime.

+TODO: describe inline directives.